keita-sa/go-movies-crud/README.md

 ## References
-"2.
-Build A CRUD API With Golang, Building 11 Projects", Akhil Sharma (2021), YouTube\
+Sharma, Akhil.
+2021. _2.
+Build A CRUD API With Golang, Building 11 Projects_.
+YouTube\
  *Also the code includes Automated API test monitors by Postman.